Made in the US Since 2009 🇺🇸

 Breakaway Cat Collars Only, Please!

-The Birdsbesafe fabric tube about 20" long and 2" across (if laid flat).
+The standard Birdsbesafe fabric tube is about 20" long and 2" across (if laid flat), while the Birdsbesafe fabric tube for long-haired cats is about 20" long and 3.25" across.
+The covers stand 2 to 2.5 inches away from the cat’s neck.
 You insert a breakaway cat collar inside of it and then buckle both parts onto the cat, leaving room for it to fit comfortably.

 Both parts release and fall off when snagged or under pressure.
 Use only with a breakaway cat collar cover to maintain this level of safety.
 We sell several well-designed cat collars that pair well with our product.